 In common with most small SUVs, the Volkswagen T-Cross is based on a humble supermini.
 In this case it’s the Polo, although the T-Cross is longer and taller, and designed to look like a larger VW SUV.

 All versions come with sliding rear seats, so you have the choice of maximising boot space or giving your passengers in the back a little more legroom.
 It helps to make the T-Cross one of the most spacious used small SUVs you can buy.

 Interior quality isn’t up to the high standards set by other Volkswagen models but an eight-inch touchscreen with Apple CarPlay and Android Auto, manual air conditioning and all-round electric windows come as standard.
 We’d recommend the SE trim, as this offers the best blend of equipment and value for money.

-The Honda HR-V is one of the most spacious and versatile small SUVs you can buy.
+The second-generation Honda HR-V, which has recently been discounted to make way for the new model due in 2022, is one of the most spacious and versatile small SUVs you can buy.
 It’s based on the same platform as the Jazz supermini but is larger than most of its rivals, making it the first choice of the buyer in search of practicality.